Montgomery County Equitable Distribution of Property Attorneys

 Marital Property Defined

 Gifts from third parties and inheritances are excluded as marital assets.
-However, if these gifts were used to make a joint purchase or put in a joint home, the jointly purchased property is included as a marital asset.
+However, if these gifts were used to make a joint purchase or were put into a joint home, the jointly purchased property is included as a marital asset.

 At Shemtob Draganosky Taylor, our attorneys work to ascertain exactly what should be included and excluded from the marital estate.
 When appropriate, we engage experts to value businesses or real estate.
 Our goal is to ensure all assets are located and that the correct value is assigned to each asset.